foundryvtt/dnd5e/wiki/Journal-Pages.md

 ![Spell List Page](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/journal/pages-spell-list.jpg)

 When creating a spell list any spells offered by the SRD or the current module can be dragged to the spell list.
 For modules referencing spells that might not be available, the plus control on the sidebar can be used to add an unlinked spell profile.
-This needs to contain the name, level, and school of the spell for proper organization.
+This needs to contain the name, identifier, level, and school of the spell for proper organization.
 It can also contain information on the book where the spell can be found.
 The "Original Source" field takes a UUID of the spell, which will result in a link to that spell being displayed if the module that provides it is found.
 Otherwise its placeholder name will be displayed.

-Spell lists have a type and identifier, which will enable features in the future for viewing merged spell lists from several sources through the compendium browser.
+Spell lists have a type and identifier, which enables viewing merged spell lists from several sources through the compendium browser as well as limiting choices through the [Choose Items advancement](Advancement-Type-Item-Choice.md) to certain spell lists.

 The default grouping mode can also be specified, though the viewer can always change how they view the list.
 Grouping can be performed by spell level, by spell school, or by the first letter of the spell's name.